 Like in the Spain of 1936, a state is threatened by an armed minority which refuses a lawfully elected president (...).
 Gbagbo is not Franco, Gbagbo is not a fascist.
 Yet the ideas of the Ivorian Patriotic Front (FPI) are.
 Franco didn't consider himself fascist, but "nationalist".
 Gbagbo considers himself a "patriot".
 Yet the excessive xenophobic nationalism, Ivorian identity and its eulogists, media manipulation, and Simone Gbagbo's religious speech which considers her husband's power as quasi-divine, these are elements of an Ivorian style fascism.

-In fact, Facebook is filled with commentary and hate speech on the Ivorian crisis.
+Proof of the recent escalation of ethnic and religious antagonism in Ivorian society is more than visible on the web.
+Global Voices author Anna Gueye, demonstrated in a recent article examples of Facebook users who are spreading hate speech against Ouattara's supporters.In fact, Facebook is filled with commentary and hate speech on the Ivorian crisis.
 Ebony Côte d'Ivoire shared on March 4, 2011, a video of a hatred-inciting song comparing opponents of the Gbagbo government to "Mossi" (mosquitoes) who should be killed with "Baygon" (insecticide):

 The song literally says:

-Youtube user AfricaWeWish posted a video of people singing and dancing to this song, the user showing their obvious distaste through the title given to the video: "Slogan for a future Genocide?
+Little Mossi will die, we will pump BaygonYoutube user AfricaWeWish posted a video of people singing and dancing to this song, the user showing their obvious distaste through the title given to the video: "Slogan for a future Genocide?
 We will pump Baygon".

 "Mossi" also has another meaning, as explained by @Belligiani on Twitter: